What is IT band Syndrome?

 Stretches, foam rollers and physio

-Normal stretches and massage can feel nice, but don’t often have much of an effect on the IT band itself.
+Normal stretches and massages can feel nice but don’t often have much of an effect on the IT band itself.
 Using a foam roller can help to take the tension out and relieve the surrounding muscles, but to make sure you’re doing the most effective movements, here are 5 simple stretches that help

-In cases where the pain is particularly severe, or you’ve got other issues affecting the knee, it’s best to see a physiotherapist to personalise the treatment to your body in particular.
+In cases where the pain is particularly severe or you have other issues affecting the knee, it’s best to see a physiotherapist to tailor the treatment to your body.